His Kind of Woman: Production

-Howard Hughes, the Texas billionaire who had bought RKO Pictures in 1948, loved Vincent Price's character, and demanded of director John Farrow that it be expanded.
-Farrow, however, had delivered a film he believed to be finished, and refused to make Hughes' changes, leaving the production.
-Hughes then asked Richard Fleischer to change and reshoot the ending, estimating that the reshoot would take ten days or two weeks.

-Fleischer had just finished making a B movie for RKO, The Narrow Margin.
-Hughes and other RKO executives thought this was something special, which was why that Hughes approached Fleischer to reshoot the ending of His Kind of Woman.
-When Fleischer turned down Hughes' request, the producer attempted to persuade him by offering Fleischer the chance to remake The Narrow Margin as an "A" film with a million-dollar budget and RKO's top stars.
-Fleischer again refused, as he was satisfied with the film he had made.
-Hughes then coerced his acceptance by threatening not to release The Narrow Margin at all, and Fleischer gave in.
-Fleischer ended up reshooting most of the film.
+Hughes, who had bought RKO Pictures in 1948, loved Vincent Price's character, and demanded that Farrow expand his role.
+However, Farrow had delivered what he believed to be a completed film and refused to execute Hughes' changes, leaving the production.
+Hughes asked director Richard Fleischer to change and reshoot the ending, estimating that the reshoot would take ten days to two weeks.
+When Fleischer declined Hughes' request, Hughes offered him the chance to remake his B picture The Narrow Margin with a million-dollar budget and RKO's top stars.
+Fleischer again refused, as he was satisfied with his work for The Narrow Margin.
+Hughes reacted by threatening to cancel that film's release, and Fleischer relented, reshooting most of the film.

-Story conferences between Hughes, Fleischer and the writer Earl Felton began on December 3, 1950, and took several months to complete.
-Because of Hughes' obsession with the film, especially its ending, the meetings lasted 7 or 8 hours each.
-Hughes demanded that the film have more slapstick comedy, more death and brutality, and more fighting.
-He also added the character of Martin Krafft (John Mylong), the sadistic German plastic surgeon.
-Hughes wrote all of Krafft's lines, tape recorded himself saying them, and then sent the recordings to the production to ensure that the part was played exactly as he envisaged it.
+Story conferences between Hughes, Fleischer and writer Earl Felton began on December 3, 1950, and took several months to complete.
+Hughes' obsession with the film caused the meetings to last as long as eight hours each.
+He demanded the addition of more slapstick comedy and brutality.
+He also added the character of Martin Krafft, the sadistic plastic surgeon.
+Hughes wrote all of Krafft's lines, recorded himself reciting them, and sent the recordings to the production to ensure that the part was played exactly as he had envisaged it.

-The changes added new action scenes on the yacht, of which a set of the bridge had been built for the original production.
-As action sequences were added in the rewrite, this set was expanded bit by bit to a set for a full-size 150 foot yacht, including interiors.
-The yacht set was in a very large water tank on Stage 22 of the RKO Culver City lot, the biggest sound stage in Hollywood.